Digital Advertising / Pay-Per-Click Advertising Pros and Cons

 At weCreate, our SEO campaigns allow us to easily demonstrate results.
 We place tracking codes on your website that provide chart views which will show significant increases in traffic and ranking over time.
 In addition, we track the leads a client receives through the web which inevitably increase in number as the traffic increases.

-What is Digital Advertising?
+What is Digital Advertising or Pay-Per-Click Advertising?

 Digital advertising encompasses a number of techniques which allow companies to reach audiences through the web.
 These techniques usually employ a pay-per-click or a pay-per-impression model.
+Read this great article about Google’s pay per click advertising.

 What are some Examples of Digital Advertising Strategies?